 The faculty may recommend that the degree “With Distinction” be conferred on graduates who have a retention grade point average at OU of 3.50 or higher and “With Special Distinction” on students who have an OU retention grade point average of 3.75 or higher.

 BACHELOR OF ARTS DEGREE

 The Bachelor of Arts degrees in A&GS emphasize the social applications of the discipline.
 Students pursuing a bachelor of arts will acquire knowledge and skills in foreign language, statistics and social understanding, including policy making.

 In addition to University-Wide General Education requirements, the following must be completed for the Bachelor of Arts in Geography, Bachelor of Arts in Environmental Sustainability, or the Bachelor of Arts in Geographic Information Science:

-- Humanities — one course in addition to General Education requirements.
+- Humanities or Social Science — one course in addition to General Education requirements.

 - Natural Science elective — one course in addition to General Education requirements, with or without lab.

 - Two courses (six hours) intermediate-level foreign language.
 Students who demonstrate proficiency in a foreign language (through placement or competency exam) may replace the six hours of foreign language with adviser approved electives.

 - Twenty-four hours of adviser approved coursework outside the Department of Geography and Environmental Sustainability.

 Please note that although the Bachelor of Arts in Geography and the Bachelor of Arts in Environmental Sustainability require the completion of GEOG 3924 (Quantitative Methods in Geography), a course that carries General Education math credit, students must complete an additional General Education math course.